 What Does Freedom Within Limits Look Like?

-They may also be granted freedom to choose when are where these tasks are performed.
-Still, there are certain limits placed on these choices in order to preserve a child’s wellbeing.
+They may also be granted the freedom to choose when are where these tasks are performed.
+Still, there are certain limits placed on these choices in order to preserve a child’s well-being.

 For instance, youngsters may be given the choice between two different jackets on a winter day, but they would not be allowed to venture out into the cold without a coat.

-Similarly, caregivers may allow a child to opt for one of several healthy foods during snack time, but there would be appropriate restrictions on daily sugar intakes, for instance.
+Similarly, caregivers may allow a child to opt for one of several healthy foods during snack time, but there would be appropriate restrictions on daily sugar intake, for instance.

 The Role of the Prepared Environment